Soil texture: Laser Diffraction

 Both Fraunhofer and Mie laser diffraction theories assume that particles are spherically shaped.
 This results in a small measurement error, since small particles in soil samples, such as clay and silt in particular, are elongated and anisotropic.
 The particle diameter in the laser diffraction method is determined in relation to their potential volume, which is calculated on the basis of an optical diffraction image at the edges of the particle cross-section.
-The volume of clay particles is the diameter of the plate’s cross-section, which is treated in the calculations as the diameter of the sphere.
+The volume of clay particles is the diameter of the plate’s cross-section, which is treated in the calculations as the diameter of the (virtual) sphere.
 Therefore, their dimensions are usually overestimated in comparison to those measured via sedimentation analysis.

 The error associated with the assumption of the sphericity of particles depends furthermore on the degree of anisotropy.
 The optical properties of anisotropic particles, such as refractive index and absorption index, change according to their orientation relative to the laser beam which is also variable.
 Therefore, at different particles orientations different cross-sections will be measured and different diffraction patterns produced.

 For clays with sizes close to the wavelength of a laser beam, Mie theory would be desirable.
 This requires precise knowledge of the complex refractive index of the particles’ material, including their absorption coefficient.
 Because these parameters are often difficult to retrieve, especially the light absorption coefficients for various particles and soil grains, Fraunhofer theory, which only takes into account the light diffraction phenomena at the edge of the particles, is often recommended for natural soils.